 If you operate in email marketing, you’ve heard of DMARC, DKIM, and SPF.
 It sounds soup of acronyms is essential but sometimes confused.
 In the following summary, we’ll explain what DMARC is, why it’s important, how you set up your record, and then meet a few tips.
-So If you still have questions,

 Meaning of DMARC?

 DMARC is a solution that makes it easier for email senders to see whether a message is legitimate or not.
 In most terms, DMARC is similar to checking the credentials of your email.

 DMARC record will guarantees that the legitimate email is correctly authenticating toward established set standards and that fraudulent activity looking to come from domains under the organization’s control (your current sending domains, non-sending domains, and fully registered domains) is blocked.
 Two notable benefits of DMARC are domain alignment and reporting.